pkhenry52/PipeLoss/README.md

 # PipeLoss

-## Status
-The GUI has been completed and is working.
-Debugging is underway to address errors regarding input.

-## To Do
+## Bases
+This program is a GUI interface for the analyaia of pipe networks based on the documentation by Roland W. Jeppson:
+January 1974
+### Steady Flow Analysis of Pipe Networks: An Instructional Manual

-Finalize debugging and the user manual.
+and the follow up book;

+### Hydraulics of Pipeline Systems
+by;
+Bruce E. Larock
+Roland W. Jeppson
+Gary Z. Watters

+The original FORTRAN program has been reprinted and marked up to show how it was converted to this python 3.8 program.
+See pdf file Main_FORTRAN_Prog

 ## Scope
-When completed the project will be a GUI for the solution to:
-Steady Flow Analysis of Pipe Networks: An Instructional Manual by Roland W. Jeppson.
-In addition to network piping it will be able to solve single line systems for slurries and vapours.
-The code will be derived from Jeppson's technical paper, Crane 410 technical paper and both the Wier and Warman pump handbooks, for slurry calculations.
+This program should be able to handle most pipe networks or simple pipe lines.
+Unlike the original FORTRAN program, this program allows for the selection of various fittings or valves.
+The equivalent lengths of which are based on the values given in Crane Tech Paper 410-C

-## Structure
+## Useage
-The GUI has been built using wxpython, Reportlab for reporting, SQLite for data storage and matplot for input graphics.
-The writer does not profess to be a computer programming of any great skill, but has endevored to use best practices.
+To best understand the complexity of this program please review the Pipe_Loss_Manual.pdf